altaga/Project-Apollo/Tech-Docs/READMETest.md

 # Testing:

-To test the platform you must enter from your cell phone to it.
+To test the platform you must enter from your cell phone.

 https://d28h6fr0bvs87o.cloudfront.net/landing

 Press the demo button.

-Inside the platform you will have to press the Check Product button!
+Inside the platform you will have to press the Check Product! button.

 <br>